Quantum memory as a perpetuum mobile? Stability v.s. reversibility of information processing: Conclusions

 \section{Conclusions}

 The discussion of \emph{Gedankenexperiment} shows that a scalable quantum memory could be used as a perpetuum mobile of the second kind and hence cannot be realized in Nature.
 The fundamental assumptions behind the analysis of this model is that the properly formulated laws of thermodynamics are valid and the physical processes which are not forbidden by them can be realized.
-The arguments of this type can be generally accepted only if there are supported by a large body of independent theoretical and experimental evidence.
+Those general principles suggest the alternative hypothesis concerning the thermodynamical cost of acquiring information and performing operations for the case of stabilized information carriers.
+The conflict between stability of information and reversibility of gates does not restrict the irreversible classical digital information processing but suggests unfeasibility of large scale quantum information one.
+The heuristic arguments presented in this paper can be generally accepted only if there are supported by a large body of independent theoretical and experimental evidence.
 Therefore, the analysis of microscopic models of the candidates for quantum memory is still important and will be for sure continued in the near future.

+\textbf{Acknowledgments} The author thanks Hector Bombin, Micha\l\ Horodecki, Charles Bennett, Daniel Lidar and Stanis\l aw Kryszewski for discussions.
+The support by the Polish Ministry of Science and Higher Education, grant NN 202208238 is acknowledged.

-\section{Appendix I. Markovian model reproducing the laws of thermodynamics}
+\textbf{Appendix I. Markovian model reproducing the laws of thermodynamics}

 The laws of thermodynamics can be derived from the following model of the open system coupled to several heat baths and controlled by external forces \cite{AL1979}.
 The density matrix of the system $\rho(t)$ satisfies the following Markovian Master Equation